penn-repl/apply/index.md

 ## Who should apply to REPL?
 We are especially interested in providing these opportunities to those underrepresented in the programming languages research community.
 Between 2012-2018, the [Computing Research Association (CRA) Taulbee Survey](https://cra.org/resources/taulbee-survey/) shows only 4.9% of PhD students in computer science who study programming languages are domestic underrepresented students.
 These include citizens and permanent residents of the US whose race/ethnicity are Native American, Alaskan Native, Black/African American, Hispanic, and Native Hawaiian or Pacific Islander.
 The same survey also shows that amongst all PhD student respondents in programming languages, only 10% are women.
 To our knowledge, REPL is the first REU (NSF or otherwise) designed for underrepresented students and whose focus is programming languages.

-A student with any of the following traits is especially encouraged to [apply](apply):
+A student with any of the following traits is encouraged to [apply](apply):
 - **Underrepresented in programming languages research i.e. Gender Minorities, Native Americans, Native Alaskans/Hawaiians, African Americans, Hispanics, or Pacific Islanders.**
 - **Sophomore or Junior undergraduate majoring in Mathematics or Computer Science**
 - **Interest in a PhD in Computer Science**